shchff/pomodoro-bot/README.md

 - Divide your work into short 25-minute intervals (these are called _pomodoros_), followed by short breaks of 5 minutes each.
 - After four such _pomodoros_, take a longer break in the range of 5 to 25 minutes.

-🎯 The purpose of the method is to help you concentrate, avoid burnout and increase your productivity.
+🎯 The method aims to help you concentrate, avoid burnout, and increase your productivity.

 ## ⚒️ Stack